 The Ecosystem: Browse Like a Boss

 The super affordable book prices also contribute massively to the success of the Kindle.
-Some are even offered for free!
+Some are even offered for free, especially if you join Prime Reading or Kindle Unlimited.
 Also, you can loan, borrow books and share them with a partner and children in your household to read at the same time, cost free.

 Kindle Paperwhite: Best Price for the Quality

 The Kindle Paperwhite certainly is not the cheapest e-reader on the market, but at $120 for the basic Wi-fi only version, it is very easily affordable for most people.